OscarAlmgren/bedrock-server-for-dads/README.md

 # Bedrock Minecraft Server - Kubernetes Deployment

-Containerized Minecraft Bedrock Server running on K3s with optimized settings for the Henrybook server.
+Containerized Minecraft Bedrock Server running on K3s with optimized settings for the server in a wardrobe context.

 ## 📋 Table of Contents